The Black Dog (band)

 The Black Dog is a British electronic music group, founded in 1989 by Ken Downie along with Ed Handley and Andy Turner.
 The group are considered pioneering figures of techno's ruminative "home-listening" aesthetic in the early 1990s.

 Following several self-released EPs, the group signed to Warp Records in 1993 and released albums such as Bytes (1993) and Spanners (1995).
 In 1995, Handley and Turner departed to work on their spin-off project Plaid.
-Downie continued recording under the band name The Black Dog, with Richard and Martin Dust joining.
+Downie continued recording under the band name The Black Dog until his death in 2025, with Richard and Martin Dust joining.
 The band's early EPs were collected on the 2007 compilation Book of Dogma.

 Biography

-Early career

-In 1989, The Black Dog was unable to find a label to back its releases and started its own, Black Dog Productions, which released four vinyl records including the acclaimed Virtual.
+The Black Dog was founded in 1989 and led by Ken Downie, whose influences ranged from musician Debbie Harry to writer Jules Verne.
+Unable to find a label to back their releases, the band started their own, Black Dog Productions, which released four vinyl records including the acclaimed Virtual.
 These were followed by a number of EPs on the General Production Recordings label.
 The Black Dog released their first album Bytes on Warp Records on 15 March 1993.
 The albums Temple of Transparent Balls (GPR) and Spanners (Warp) followed.
 The music was often produced under a number of different names, such as Close Up Over, Xeper, Atypic, I.A.O., Balil and the Discordian Popes.
 The group did numerous remixes, notably for Björk, with whom it collaborated on "'Sweet Intuition" (a B-side on the "Army of Me" CD single) and "Charlene" (a b side on the "Isobel" CD single).

 In the early 1990s, Downie was also running a bulletin board system called Black Dog Towers.

 In 1995, Handley and Turner left to focus on Plaid but Downie continued working as The Black Dog on his own for a while, releasing the solo album Music for Adverts (and Short Films).
 With new management, and an increased vigour, Downie then teamed up with Steve 'Hotdog' Ash and Ross Knight ("thek1d").
 Though they completed over a dozen critically acclaimed remixes during this period, only one album was ever released: Unsavoury Products featured the talents of Parisian beat poet Black Sifichi on vocals.